MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/5-exercise-monitor-troubleshoot-performance.md

     You can see the total duration of the query and query text.

 1. Right of this bar chart is a chart for statistics for the query plan associated with the query.
 Hover over the dot associated with the plan.
-Your results should look like the following:
+Your results should look like the following image:

     :::image type="content" source="../media/5-ssms-slow-query-stats.png" alt-text="SSMS_Slow_Query_Stats":::